giannilmbd/dynare/doc/manual/source/the-model-file.rst

     has all these tags with the corresponding values.

-    Each removed equation must either have an ``endogenous`` tag, or have a left hand side containing a single endogenous variable.
+    Each removed equation must either have an ``endogenous`` tag, or have a left-hand side containing a single endogenous variable.
 The corresponding endogenous variable will be either turned into an exogenous (if it is still used in somewhere in the model at that point), otherwise it will be removed from the model.